+Beat the heat with Yango Maps' innovative comfortable routes in Dubai

-Beat The Heat With Yango Maps' Innovative Comfortable Routes In Dubai
+(MENAFN- Sherpa Communications) Beat the heat with Yango Maps' innovative comfortable routes in Dubai

-As Dubai faces the peak of summer heat, Yango Maps is enhancing urban mobility with its unique comfortable routes feature, designed to make travel around the city easier and more bearable.
+Dubai, UAE – 05 August, 2024 - As Dubai faces the peak of summer heat, Yango Maps is enhancing urban mobility with its unique 'comfortable routes' feature, designed to make travel around the city easier and more bearable.
 This feature, a boon during the soaring temperatures, guides users through shaded pathways and air-conditioned bus stops, highlighted with a distinct snowflake icon on the app.

 Yango Maps continues to commit to providing smart, adaptive transport solutions that cater to the evolving infrastructure and climatic conditions of Dubai.
 This service is part of Yango Maps’ ongoing mission to offer a smarter, more enjoyable travel experience for everyone in the city.